Muro-Ami (film)

-Muro-Ami is a 1999 Filipino adventure drama film co-produced and directed by Marilou Diaz-Abaya from a screenplay written by Ricky Lee and Jun Lana, based on a story concept by the director.
+Muro-Ami is a 1999 Filipino adventure drama film co-produced and directed by Marilou Diaz-Abaya and written by Ricky Lee and Jun Lana from the director's original story concept.
 It stars Cesar Montano as Fredo, a ruthless captain of 150 muro-ami divers, who employ illegal fishing practices, such as pounding and crushing corals to scare fish, driving them towards the nets.
 It depicts one of the worst forms of child labor in the illegal fishing system.

-The film has won 13 out of 14 nominations in the 1999 Metro Manila Film Festival, including Best Picture.
+Produced and distributed by GMA Films, the film was theatrically released on December 25, 1999, as one of the official entries to the 25th Metro Manila Film Festival, where it won 13 out of 14 nominations, including Best Picture.

+In 2026, the film was digitally restored and remastered by Central Digital Lab.

 Plot

-Fredo (Cesar Montano) is a fisherman who has endured more than his share of hardship in life; his wife and child both perished in a boating accident, and today Fredo approaches each trip to the sea with the angry determination of a man out for revenge.
+Fredo is a fisherman who has endured more than his share of hardship in life; his wife and child both perished in a boating accident, and today Fredo approaches each trip to the sea with the angry determination of a man out for revenge.
 Fredo commands a crew of young people from poor families as he takes his rattletrap ship into the ocean in search of fish that live along the reefs, snaring catch with an illegal netting system.
-Not all of Fredo's youthful sailors are willing to put up with his abusive arrogance, however, and even his father Dado (Pen Medina) and close friend Botong (Jhong Hilario) have grown weary of Fredo's tirades.
+Not all of Fredo's youthful sailors are willing to put up with his abusive arrogance, however, and even his father Dado and close friend Botong have grown weary of Fredo's tirades.
 Fredo's body is beginning to betray him as well, and as he and his crew damage the sea's reef beds in search of fish, no one is certain how much longer he will be able to continue.